The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: The Roman Stage

-Gateaux probably came back to France at the beginning of the summer, in June 1914.
-He certainly expected to go back soon to Rome as he was almost certain, as Borel had written to Volterra on April 3rd, 1914, to obtain the Commercy grant he had applied for.
-And indeed, in a letter to Volterra dated from Vitry-le-Fran\c cois on July 14th, 1914 , Gateaux wrote that Borel informed him that the grant was accepted.
-In the same letter that he wrote a first version of a the note on functionals that Volterra had asked him for joining it to the German translation (!) of his lectures on line functions (\cite{Volterra1913}), an impressive detail two weeks before the conflagration of Europe.
-During this hot month, he had also met the Principal of the Lyc\'ee of Bar-le-Duc on July 20th, as the man sadly observed in a letter dated from December 7th, 1914.
-The Principal wrote : {\it I saw M.Gateaux, for the last time, on July 20th.
-Neither me nor him did think about war.
-He spoke at length wbout his stay in Rome and told me that his thesis was almost finished.
-He therefore left some works deserving publication and it seems to me that you could tell his mother about the fact}.
+Gateaux came back to France at the beginning of the summer, in June 1914.
+He expected to go back soon to Rome, as he was almost certain, as Borel had written to Volterra,\footnote{Borel to Volterra.
+3 April 1914.} to obtain the Commercy grant he had applied for.
+Gateaux soon wrote that the grant had been awarded.\footnote{Gateaux to Volterra, 14 July 1914.} In the same letter, he mentioned that he had completed a first version of a note on functionals requested by Volterra to append it to the German translation of his lectures on functions of lines (\citett{Volterra1913}).
+During this month, he had also met the Proviseur of the Lyc\'ee in Bar-le-Duc on July 20th, as the man sadly observed in a letter after Gateaux's death.\footnote{Postcard dated from 7 December 1914.}